This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Hypokalemia is a low level of potassium in your blood.
 Potassium helps control how your muscles, heart, and digestive system work.
-Hypokalemia occurs when your body loses too much potassium or does not absorb enough.
+Hypokalemia occurs when your body loses too much potassium or does not absorb enough from food.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You will receive potassium to bring your levels back to normal.
 This may be given as a pill or IV.